Zechariah 4 – By My Spirit, Says the LORD

 1. (6-7) How Zerubbabel will accomplish the work: by the Spirit of God.

 b.
-‘Not by might nor by power, but by My Spirit,’ says the Lord of hosts: In the vision of Zechariah 3 God spoke to Zerubbabel about the issue of purity.
-But purity alone is not enough to accomplish the work of God – the work of God needs resources, and not the resources of human might or power.
+‘Not by might nor by power, but by My Spirit,’ says the LORD of hosts: In the vision of Zechariah 3 God spoke to Zerubbabel about the issue of purity.
+But purity alone was not enough to accomplish the work of God – the work of God also needs resources, and not the resources of human might or power.

 i.
 Might focuses on collective strength, the resources of a group or army.
 Power focuses on individual strength.
 God says, “not by the resources of many or one, but by My Spirit.
 It will not be by your cleverness, your ability, or your physical strength that the temple will be rebuilt, but by the Spirit of God.”

 iii.
-This was the Spirit – the breath – the ruah of the Lord which worked in creation (Genesis 1:2), at the Red Sea, to open and close it (Exodus 15:8, 10) and that gave life to dead bones (Ezekiel 37:1-14).
+This was the Spirit – the breath – the ruach of the LORD which worked in creation (Genesis 1:2), at the Red Sea, to open and close it (Exodus 15:8, 10) and that gave life to dead bones (Ezekiel 37:1-14).

 iv.
 Looking back to the vision earlier in the chapter, we see that God wanted Zerubbabel to know that the Holy Spirit would continually supply his need, just as the oil trees in the vision continually supplied oil to the lamps on the lampstand.
 God wants His supply and our reliance on the Holy Spirit to be continual.